NandyAkash/just-fly-client-repo/README.md

 Admin email is set in Header.js and you can change the role there as the site has two roles one is User and other is Admin.

-### Just fly is a tour site booking site ehre various places in Bangladesh can be visited.
+### Just fly is a tour site booking site where various places in Bangladesh can be visited.

-### In this site a user can see various kind of offers.
+### On this site, a user can see various kind of offers.

 ### User can check there orders and can also cancel the order they want to cancel.